sujankumal/sujankumal/public/data/markdown/privacy-policy.md

 You can opt-out of Google Analytics by installing the Google Analytics opt-out browser add-on.
 More information can be found [here](https://tools.google.com/dlpage/gaoptout).

+### Connecting with Us?
+Here's What We Learn from Your Social Accounts

+When you sign in or connect your account using a third-party provider like Google, we receive certain information about you based on your privacy settings with that provider.
+This may include your email address, name, and profile picture.
+We use this information to create your account, authenticate you, and personalize your experience on our platform.
+We do not share this information with any third parties without your consent, except to comply with legal requirements or to protect our rights and those of others.

 ### Changes to This Privacy Policy

 We may update this privacy policy occasionally to reflect operational, legal, or regulatory changes.
 Please check this page periodically for updates.